abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![Logic as a category](../05_logic/category_curry_logic.svg)

-**Task:** See whether you can prove that logic propositions and the "implies" relation form a category.
+**Task 6:** See whether you can prove that logic propositions and the "implies" relation form a category.
 What is missing?

 The second part involves converting a category into a logical system.
 This is much harder, and not all categories can be converted to logical systems, only some of them.
 So, next up, we will enumerate the criteria that a given category has to adhere to, in order for it to be "logical".
 These criteria have to guarantee that the category has an object that corresponds to every valid logical propositions and that no objects corresponds to an invalid ones.